‘House of the Dragon’: The Targaryen Family Tree Explained

 Meanwhile, Aerys’ heir Prince Rhaegar Targaryen, the older brother of Viserys and Daenerys Targaryen (Emilia Clarke), has secretly married Lyanna Stark, engaged to his cousin Lord Robert Baratheon (played by Mark Addy), and fathered Jon Snow (Kit Harington). ).
 This revelation comes to a head in the final season of War of Thrones when Jon Snow is revealed to be Daenerys’ nephew, which is, in a small way, strange.

-Robert then proclaimed his intention to claim the Iron Throne due to his grandmother being Princess Rhaelle Targaryen, the youngest daughter of King Aegon V Targaryen.
+Robert then proclaimed his intention to claim the Iron Throne due to the fact that his grandmother was Princess Rhaelle Targaryen, the youngest daughter of King Aegon V Targaryen.

 Robert killed Rhaegar and Jaime Lannister, earning his nickname “Kingslayer” and killed Aerys in King’s Landing’s throne room.